Users

 • "Review questions and craft thoughtful responses at your own pace."

-3. Create a Strong Call-to-Action
+3. Craft a Strong, Action-Oriented Call-to-Action

 Your call-to-action should be clear and reduce any hesitation candidates might have.
 Focus on the ease and convenience of the process.